-Based on the average exchange rate for 2019, Greece uses the euro which appreciated by 0.9% against the US dollar since 2015 but declined by -5.5% from 2018 to 2019.
-The weaker EU currency makes Greece’s imports paid for in stronger US dollars in 2019 relatively less expensive than in 2018 when converted starting from euros.
+Based on the average exchange rate for 2020, Greece uses the euro which appreciated by 2% against the US dollar since 2016 and rose by 3.1% from 2019 to 2020.
+The stronger EU currency in 2020 made Greece’s imports paid for in weaker US dollars in 2020 relatively less expensive when converted starting from euros.

 Greece’s Top 10 Imports

 The following product groups represent the highest dollar value in Greece’s import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into Greece.

 - Mineral fuels including oil: US$11 billion (19.8% of total imports)

 - Electrical machinery, equipment: $3.8 billion (6.9%)